 When does SPAC plan for the upcoming season?

-The race and training calendar for SPAC is influenced by a variety of factors including, but not limited to: Stevens Pass operating schedule for the upcoming season, PNSA calendar, Western Region calendar, and holidays.
+The race and training calendar for SPAC is influenced by a variety of factors including, but not limited to the Stevens Pass operating schedule, PNSA calendar, Western Region calendar and holidays.
 SPAC bids on races to host at the PNSA spring convention.
-At convention, all PNSA clubs set their race schedule for PNSA supported events.
-After convention, the SPAC Program Director builds the training and race calendar for the upcoming season.
-During that time, the new registration paperwork is typically prepared.
-Generally by the September fall bbq, registration is open and the seasons’ calendar is complete.
+At the convention, all PNSA clubs set their race schedule for the PNSA supported events.
+After the convention, the SPAC Program Director builds the training and race calendar for the upcoming season.
+The season’s calendar is usually complete in the Fall, barring any usual circumstances (e.g. impact of COVID).

 What is a Mighty Mite?

 Mighty Mites are racers that are 13 and under.
 Racers compete in their “U” class, based on their age as of December 31.